 So far his role has been off the bench, making four appearances in that fashion, with only two starts to his name.
 Unfortunately, Mavididi has yet to break the duck at his new home, but the statistics say he probably isn’t far off.

 The ninth and final name on the list is another attacker, this time the Japanese Takuma Asano.
-The 22-year-old is spending this season with Stuttgart in the German Bundesliga, and has been used mainly as a sub.
+The 22-year-old is spending this season with Stuttgart in the German Bundesliga.
+So far his main contributions have come from the bench.

 His first match was a start in the German Cup, although he lasted only 54′ against Cottbus.
 Asano went on to make two starts in the League, adding four appearances off the bench.

 Interestingly, Stuttgart have yet to win in the Bundesliga in games in which Asano has started, meanwhile have lost only one in matches in which he has been subbed on.